hynek/svcs/README.md

     return svcs.flask.get(Connection)
 ```

-Or, if you don't care about `Protocols`:
+Or, if you don't care about `Protocols` and abstract base classes:

 ```python
 def get(svc_type: type[T]) -> T: